Heathcliff: The Movie: Release

 The film was released theatrically on January 17, 1986, by Clubhouse Pictures.
-It was released on VHS in the 1980s and 1990s by Paramount Home Video, KVC Home Video, and GoodTimes Home Video.
-It was released on VHS in 1997 by Sterling Entertainment Group.
+The film was released on DVD on May 25, 2004 by Sterling Entertainment Group.

 Box office

 Heathcliff: The Movie grossed $508,305 on its opening weekend and grossed $2,610,686 domestically by the end of its run.
 It is the 8th highest grossing G-rated film of 1986.

 Reception

 Caryn James of The New York Times stated that the film is "harmless", but thought that the children will be bored with this film.
 James also criticized the animation, the lip sync on the human characters, and the character of Heathcliff.